Data Center Energy Efficiency Best Practices

 The following information describes several efficiency best practices to consider.
 7 Each best practice indicates the range of achievable energy savings.
 There are wide ranges of savings due to the degree of variation in specific technologies and data center designs.

-This information can be used in conjunction with the Estimated Energy Expense calculation
+This information can be used in conjunction with the Estimated Energy Expense calculation to estimate the potential savings for a specific data center.
+This data is intended to be used to begin the discussion of energy efficiency programs.

 The 42U team can mature this estimated data into a reliable baseline that can be used to document measurable ROI.
 42U solutions can reduce energy expenses by between 20-50%6 for low-cost/no-cost improvements and up to 80% for systematic efficiency efforts.